Ping.fm: Comparisons with similar websites

 Ping.fm has been compared favorably to other websites with similar functionality like HelloTxt, which shut down in August 2012.

 Technology

-Ping.fm is powered by LAMP (Linux, Apache, MySQL, PHP) with some .NET used in the core software.
-An API allows programmers to apply for an application key in order to develop third party applications.
+Ping.fm was powered by LAMP (Linux, Apache, MySQL, PHP) with some .NET used in the core software.
+An API allows programmers to apply for an application key in order to develop third-party applications.
 Users must apply for an API key through their user profile.

 Supported services

 A user can configure his or her Ping.fm account to aggregate content to the following services: